EndPointCorp/end-point-blog/2024/08/migration-from-struts1-to-struts2.md

 <!-- Photo by Alfredinix: https://www.pexels.com/photo/flock-of-birds-flying-under-blue-sky-6894704/ -->

 [Apache Struts](https://struts.apache.org/) is an open source web framework.
 Struts 1 started in 2000 and had its latest version 1.3.10.
 Apache [announced EOL of Struts 1](https://struts.apache.org/struts1eol-announcement.html) as December 2008.
 So Struts 1 is a dead ancient version which needs to be got rid of already by organizations still using it.
 Apache adapted WebWork framework as Struts 2 and its architectures significantly differs from Struts 1.
 So a migration from Struts 1 to Struts 2 wouldn't be straight forward.
-Tthere are key points and obvious differences [provided by Apache](https://struts.staged.apache.org/migration/) to cover a migration plan from Struts 1 to Struts 2.
+There are key points and obvious differences [provided by Apache](https://struts.staged.apache.org/migration/) to cover a migration plan from Struts 1 to Struts 2.
 The market share of Apache Struts is around [0.01%](https://enlyft.com/tech/products/apache-struts) today.
 However, there are still companies out there which have legacy Struts 1 applications in active use, and this is probably harder to capture in market share statistics analysis.

 ### A Comparison of Struts 1 and Struts 2